Basket Search

 • aims to complement, build on and help link existing youth folk music provision

-• seeks positive relationships with similar youth folk music ensembles in the other nations of the UK and, in time, beyond.
+• seeks positive relationships with similar youth folk music ensembles in the other nations of the UK and beyond

 The standard was excellent – their musicianship, stage presence, performance skills and enthusiasm made it an evening to remember for a long time